project-gemmi/gemmi/docs/mol.rst

 In the literature, residues are referred to by sequence ID (number and, optionally, insertion code) and residue name.
-To get residues with with the specified sequence ID use indexing with a string as an argument:
+To get residues with the specified sequence ID use indexing with a string as an argument:

 .. doctest::